-As part of an industrial process, the benefits include higher levels of thermal radiation, less gas volume, low NOx, higher temperatures and greater process efficiency.
-Oxyfuel combustion is also one of the best technologies for use in power-related and industrial processes involving carbon capture and storage (CCS).
+As part of an industrial process for material melting, the benefits include higher levels of thermal radiation, less gas volume, low NOx, higher temperatures and greater process efficiency.

 Why choose SINTEF?

 At SINTEF we have more than 15 years experience in the study of both fundamental and applied oxy-fuel R&D covering for gas turbine, cement rotary kiln, and coal boiler.
 We have built up our expertise and an infrastructure designed to test the technology at industrially relevant scales.
 This includes a high pressure combustion rig (HIPROX facility, part of ECCSEL) and a plant to demonstrate an oxy-fuel power cycle based on a 100 kWe gas turbine (DEMOXYT facility, part of ECCSEL).

 - Design of burner and combustion units for new and retrofit applications